MixtureVitae: Open Web-Scale Pretraining Dataset With High Quality Instruction and Reasoning Data Built from Permissive-First Text Sources: Dataset

 \subsubsection{Permissiveness Filtering}

-With our permissive-first, risk-mitigated strategy, we conduct a “pseudo-crawl” of the web corpora, prioritizing permissive sources.
+In contrast to standard data pipelines that rely on the retroactive negative filtering of broad web scrapes (e.g., \citealp{fan2025can}), we employ a \textbf{positive inclusion} strategy for web data.
+Rather than ingesting broad web dumps and filtering post-hoc, we positively select sources based on auditable permissive status.
 Specifically, we (i) apply an explicit allowlist of governmental and international domains (Appendix~\ref{app:gov_domains}), (ii) curate a set of websites with known permissive licenses (Appendix~\ref{app:permissive_domains}), and (iii) expand this set with risk-mitigated documents by searching for permissive license keywords (e.g., “CC-BY-SA”), excluding documents with restrictive terms (e.g., “all rights reserved”).
+This upfront design minimizes the risk of including paywalled or opted-out content (e.g., commercial news).
 We justify the inclusion of governmental works under a strong fair-use rationale, considering their public purpose, content type, and minimal market impact (Appendix~\ref{app:govt_works}).